Alicebond/alicebond/README.md

 ### Hi there 👋, I'm [Bin](https://github.com/Alicebond).

-A self-taught code newbie want to be a web developer, currently learning HTML, CSS, and JS.
+I'm a self-taught code newbie want to be a web developer, currently learning HTML, CSS, and JS.

 Made some toy projects, feel free to check them out in my repos.